 Alarmingly, one in five is actively seeking to leave their employers and pursuing a new role externally.
 This was highest for males (24%) in the 35-44 age category and for females (23%) in the 45-54 age category.

 When looking at comparisons between male and female respondents, the study noted that 34 is the age when the career growth trajectory declines for women.

 In the 25-34 age category, 38% of female respondents described themselves in a career growth stage.
 This drops to 31% in the 35-44 age category and lower again to 22% in the 45 – 54 category.
 The study also observed that females identify themselves as having ‘Hit a Career Ceiling’ more so than their male counterparts for all these age bands.

-Irish Tatler spoke to women in varying age groups in their recent issue to see how they combatted work/life balance issues and burnout avoidance.
+Irish Tatler spoke to women in varying age groups in the recent issue to see how they combatted work/life balance issues and burnout avoidance.